Innovations in Rental Equipment · · 17 min read

 To accurately calculate your total rental cost for a wood chipper from EZ Equipment Rental, follow these detailed steps:

-4. Insurance and Waivers: Assess whether you want insurance or a damage waiver.
+4. Insurance and Waivers: Consider whether you want insurance or a damage waiver.
 If insurance costs $20 per day and you rent for three days, add $60 to your total, bringing it to $977.

 Consider Hidden Costs and Budgeting Tips